What's a Gumshoe?

 Step 2: Once you and your accomplices have your entry forms, solve the 30 clues that lead you through the 5 kilometer walk.
 That’s roughly 3.1 miles of neural exercise, bipedal locomotion and discovering fun and interesting things along the way.

 Do the Gumshoe in one day or over several – you’ve got 10 days, including two week-ends, to complete the walk.
-Experienced Gumshoes report that it takes about three and a half hours, but if you're one of those people who can't find your car keys when they're in your hand, pack an overnight bag.
+Experienced Gumshoes report that it takes two to two and a half hours, but if you're one of those people who can't find your car keys when they're in your hand, pack an overnight bag.

 Step 3: Return your entry form to Ken's, the PNC, Starbucks or Couth Buzzard by 6 pm Sunday, August 9, and you're entered for the Gumshoe prize drawing and a chance to win one of 10 (count 'em) $100 gift cards to these local businesses: